 Goldsmiths' College would bestow Cale with an Honorary Fellowship in 1997.

-Starts his study on a Leonard Bernstein scholarship at the Berkshire Music Center in Tanglewood, Massachusetts, USA.
-American composer Aaron Copland helps him sceuring the scholarhip, but they have a falling out shortly afterwards:
+Starts his study on a Leonard Bernstein scholarship at the Eastman Conversatory in Tanglewood, Massachusetts, USA.
+American composer Aaron Copland, who Cale had been corresponding with, helped him securing the scholarhip, but they have a falling out shortly afterwards:

 "Copland said I couldn't play my work at Tanglewood.
 It was too destructive, he said.
 He didn't want his piano wrecked."